 -c option is provided to resume the download without starting it from scratch.

 $ wget -c http://ftp.gnu.org/gnu/wget/wget-1.19.tar.gz

-As we can see from screenshot the downloaded part of the file is presented as
+As we can see from the screenshot the downloaded part of the file is presented as

-+ in the download bar.
-Also there is information about renaming length and all ready downloaded length with line starts
++ plus sign in the download bar.
+Also, there is information about renaming length and already downloaded length with line starts

 Lenght:... .There is also information like

 By default wget do not overwrite to the file.
 If it see the same file name exists with the downloaded file it appends